In this tutorial we will create CRUD app but this time with the help of ContextAPi or useContext, useReducer.

 Fetching Current Employee Data:

-is employed to fetch the current employee data when the component mounts or whenid
+useEffectis employed to fetch the current employee data when the component mounts or whenidorstate.employeeschanges.- It uses

-parameter, then sets this employee’s data into the local state usingsetEmployee
+findto locate the employee in the state based on theidparameter, then sets this employee’s data into the local state usingsetEmployee.

 Handling Input Changes: